Ace Run's Slightly-More-In-the-Box Big Brother

 Other Thoughts: Hole 9's elevated basket begs the same question as the sprung and hanging baskets on Ace Run.
 Why?
 Why not use the considerable effort and expense involved to build some nicer tee boxes or anything else that might add to the course?
 And worse, hole 9 could be one of the best holes on either course.

-This course and Ace Run are fun courses to play, but the repetitive nature of blind hyzer throws in the woods detracts a little.
+This course and Ace Run are fun courses to play, but the repetitive nature of blind throws in the woods detracts a little.
 Also this course is a bit short overall.
-For a better overall experience, give Pa Davis a try.
+For a better overall experience while in Lafayette, give Pa Davis a try.

 3 Helpful / 1 Not

 Pros: Beautiful park, course is mapped out through the woods, which creates lots of much needed shade.

 Cons: Most of the baskets are missing the yellow band around the top.
 Majority of the posts/signs are gone.
 Very confusing to follow.
 We somehow completely missed a tee/basket combo.
 As there were no signs and many of the tees and baskets are semi close together - with no numbers on either baskets or posts you aren't sure where to throw!

 There are few trashcans.

 Other Thoughts: We were completely turned around and just after a while we gave up trying to figure it out and sort of made our own course out of it.
 With some work this could be an awesome course.
 The other half of the park has another course that is much better.
 There was a crew there working on it, hopefully they moved on to this half when they were done!

 3 of 4 people found this review helpful.

 Not quite a Duzee - But still a lot of fun.